tel: 07961 068759 e: email@example.com

 As comfortable chatting with frosty pensioners as celebrated actors, I bring precision, technical skill and creativity to each new brief.
 Happy to art-direct if required, I’m just as excited to work as part of a creative team.

 An AOP member and Fellow of the BIPP, I was recently given a Gold Award in Portraiture and the title 2018 BIPP ‘Photographer of the Year’ for these The Weir images.
 Read more

-Background: Michael read English at Merton College, Oxford, studied acting at the RCSSD, and worked as a successful stage actor for 6 years, before retraining at Photofusion in 2007.
-He has been a full-time photographer since 2010, and runs a busy studio at Make Space close to Waterloo in Central London.
+I grew up in a presbytery, where you were as likely to be having tea with a Bishop, as sharing breakfast with a newly released ex-con.
+Useful social skills to learn for a portraitist… Later, I read English at Merton College, Oxford, studied acting at the RCSSD, and worked as a successful stage actor for 6 years.
+I retrained at Photofusion in 2007 and have been a photographer since 2010, shooting out of a busy studio at Make Space close to Waterloo, in Central London.

-Michael lives in South London, with his ferret, a borderline addiction to coffee and the albatross of a lifelong love of Liverpool Football Club.
-He can often be found in Brockwell Lido, even in winter, the idiot.
+I live in Brixton, with my screenwriting/ directing partner, a borderline addiction to coffee and the albatross of a lifelong love of Liverpool Football Club.
+I can often be found in Brockwell Lido, even in winter: idiot.